Zeke-OS/zeke/doc/fs.md

 pointer servers as the main interface to the newly mounted file system.
 Superblock is defined as in listing [\[list:fs\_sb\]](#list:fs_sb).
-By using superblock function calls it’s possible to get direct references to vnodes and
-<span data-acronym-label="vnode" data-acronym-form="singular+abbrv">vnode</span>
-operations e.g. for modifying file contents or adding new hard links to a directory node.
+By using superblock function calls it’s possible to get direct references to vnodes and vnode operations e.g. for modifying file contents or adding new hard links to a directory node.

 **fs struct definition.**